-In order to be able to sign electronically in a qualified manner, you must have yourself identified by our partner Swisscom Trust Services.
-To do this, use one of the many SRS identification methods; we recommend the free on-site identification in a Swisscom store.
-You can find out more about this under this link.
+In order to be able to sign electronically in a qualified manner, you must identify yourself.
+Through our partner Swisscom Trust Services You can choose between various SRS identification methods, whereby we particularly recommend the free on-site identification in a Swisscom shop.
+You can find more information on this in our identification guide.

 Familiarize yourself with the Swisscom Mobile ID beforehand.
 The Mobile ID is an indispensable component for the use of eSignR and for the security of your qualified signature.
 Install and activate the Mobile ID with the Mobile ID App (not the Mobile ID SIM!) before you visit the Swisscom store and make sure to note down the MobileID recovery code!